kumuluz/kumuluzee-samples/kumuluzee-logs-simple/README.md

 ### Configure java.util.logging configuration

-The default java.util.logging configuration can be configured by providing the location of the custom configuration file with system property `-Djava.util.logging.config.file`.
+The default java.util.logging configuration can be overridden by providing the location of the custom configuration file with system property `-Djava.util.logging.config.file`.

 In this sample in directory `resources` create file `logging.properties`: